HaoxinMa/USC-Campus-Navigation-System/README.md

 `gtest.cpp` is the source file for unit testing using Google Test

-`.\googletest` is the folder storing a clone from repository https://github.com/google/googletest
+`./googletest` is the folder storing a clone from repository https://github.com/google/googletest

-`gtest_dependency.pri` is the Qt Project Include File specifying Google Test configurations (you should move this file into `.\googletest` after cloning the repository)
+`gtest_dependency.pri` is the Qt Project Include File specifying Google Test configurations (you should move this file into `./googletest` after cloning the repository)

 `resource.qrc` is the Qt Resource File managing images and `map.csv`

-`.\img` is the folder for images
+`./img` is the folder for images

 `map.csv` stores the information of each `Node`